bsub99/hello-world/README.md

 # hello-world
-This is for my python class
+This is for my python class exercises

+2021 Sem2